 Examples

-The NCAA Eligibility Center does not use plus or minus grades when figuring your core course GPA.
+The NCAA Eligibility Center does not use plus or minus grades when figuring out your core course GPA.
 Focus on the letter grade to calculate your core course GPA.
 For example, grades of B+, B and B- will each be worth 3 quality points.

 Your core GPA is the unweighted average of the grades you receive in all core classes attempted in grades 9-12.
 The NCAA core-course GPA is calculated using only the NCAA approved core courses in the required number of core units.